High Speed Multi-Media (HSMM) in Wisconsin

 Wisconsin Mesh - Facebook group - This group is based around High-Speed Multimedia Mesh (HSMM) technology in the Wisconsin area.
 Uses include education, methodology sharing, and promotion of the technology to further its development.

-Higher speed equipment outside of the 802.11 umbrella (Broadband Hamnet/ARDEN);
+Higher speed equipment outside of the 802.11 umbrella (Broadband Hamnet/ARDEN), consists of narrowband IP solutions that have been commonplace in industrial/SCADA networks:

 4RF Aprisa SR+